MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls-on-remote-assist-mobile.md

 ## Supported scenarios

-The following table shows the type of calls supported on Dynamics 365 Remote Assist and whether one-to-one or group calls are supported for each.
+The following table shows the type of calls supported on Dynamics 365 Remote Assist mobile and whether one-to-one or group calls are supported for each.

 |Type of call|One-to-one calls|Group calls|
 |----------------------------------------------------------|------------------|--------------------|